AR games | Cryptoquest (Blockchain Hackathon)

-We’ve talked a lot on our blog about making ideas happen with augmented reality and the internet of things, but we haven’t spent much time yet on the ideas we’ve actually turned into a reality here at TSL.
+We’ve talked a lot on our blog about making ideas happen with augmented reality and the internet of things, but we haven’t spent much time yet on the ideas we’ve actually turned into a reality here at The SilverLogic (TSL).
 This week, we’ll be featuring two of our in-house augmented reality favorites, OmniPark and Cryptoquest.

 Augmented Reality Apps

-CryptoQuest is an augmented reality app rapidly developed by the SilverLogic team at the 2018 Miami Bitcoin Hackathon.
+At the 2018 Miami Bitcoin Hackathon, the SilverLogic team rapidly developed an augmented reality app called CryptoQuest.
 Like our award-winning OmniPark, CryptoQuest was built quickly and is a great showcase for the power of ARKit, Apple’s software development kit (SDK) for creating augmented reality experiences on iOS.
 In the span of a single weekend, our team started from scratch and built a fully-functioning app that uses geolocation and augmented reality overlays to create a simple, engaging gaming experience that also could help organizations to promote various cryptocurrencies within the app.

 In its current demo state, CryptoQuest still demonstrates a lot of functionality that would be relatively easy to build out and enhance in a full app release.
 After a user launches the app and allows location tracking, the app uses the Google Geolocation API to figure out the location of the user.
-Pressing the ‘Generate Spawn’ key populates the map with a bunch of (absolutely adorable) monsters, and clicking on the central location pin opens up the camera view.
+By pressing the 'Generate Spawn' key, the map is populated with (adorable) monsters, and when you click on the central location pin, the camera view is opened.

 In the demo below, a user has earned a Vezt (VZT) token, and can look up information about the coin.
 In this case, Vezt is a coin that allows owners to share in royalty payments for songs from a wide variety of music artists.
 A user has the option to read the whitepaper (if available) or to buy more of the coin via a QR code.
 In theory, the current setup of the app could support any major crypto on the market, or be implemented as a DApp itself, which would make sense for integrations with the ERC20 tokens on the Ethereum blockchain.